marselyne/DSB10_Intro_to_M/README.md

 * Use Jupyter Notebook to work with your code
 * For each major subtask in the list of any exercise (black bullets), your ipynb file should have an h2 heading to help your peer easily navigate within your code
-* No imports are allowed, except those explicitly mentioned in the section “Autho- rized functions” of the title block of each exercise
+* No imports are allowed, except those explicitly mentioned in the section “Authorized functions” of the title block of each exercise
 * You can use any built-in function, as long as it is not prohibited in the exercise
 * Save and load all the required data to the subfolder data/
 * scikit-learn (0.23.1) is the library that you need for all the machine learning tasks.